 In this article, we’ll discuss reasons why you might skip a workout (as laid out in the Spoked app and the options available), and talk about why you might choose this and how you can adjust your training around it.

 Struggling to stay consistent with your riding?
-Spoked is free for the first 14 days so you can download the iPhone or Android app and create a plan today.”
+Spoked is free to download and use, and comes with a free 30-day trial of our Pro plan.
+Download the iPhone or Android app and create a plan today.

 Going on holiday can be a great time to relax, and if you fit your training schedule around it you can do so ‘guilt free’.
 There are a couple of ways you can adapt your training schedule to your holiday plans.